shizuko-akamoto/Trecipe/README.md

 ### Minimal requirements (will definitely complete)
 * User should be able to create, delete, edit buckets of travel destinations of interest
 * User should be able to add, remove, move, destinations within a bucket
-* All user information should persist in a database and retrieved upon site load
+* Allow user to check-off destinations in a bucket
+* Display destinations in a bucket on a map with markers marking each destination
+* Hover over pins on map to see destination digest, click to see full detail
 ### Standard requirements (will most likely complete)
 * Support for multiple users
 * Support filtering when viewing map